An introduction to Java Agent and bytecode manipulation

 Real case : Maven colorization

 Jean-Christophe Gay hacked Maven to colorize the output and to highlight warnings and errors.
 And it did that without altering Maven, but from the outside.
-The idea is to start Maven with an agent which enhance Maven (3.0) output with colorization.
+The idea is to start Maven with an agent which enhances Maven (3.0) output with colorization.

 You can see his code here : https://github.com/jcgay/maven-color